 Understanding Lean construction fundamentals

 In short, Lean construction is a project delivery method that promises to maximize stakeholder value while systematically cutting waste.
-The scope goes beyond building, and includes specifications—the focus lies in making meaningful improvements throughout the construction process.
+The scope applies to every phase of a project—from planning and specifications to execution and closeout—with the goal of improving how work gets done, not just what gets built.

 The five core principles that shape Lean construction are: